opawg/podcast-hosts/README.md

 * `hostname`: a humanly-readable name of the podcast that this is hosted with

+* `retailer`: a boolean showing whether podcasters can buy hosting on this podcast host (BBC isn't; Libsyn is).

 * `hosturl`: a website link (escaped) that links to the homepage of the podcast host.

+Each entry _can_ contain the following properties:

+* `privacyhosturl`: a link to the privacy policy of the podcast host

 ## Code sample